israelpoli/Palo-Alto-Task/README.md

 Sending is done by POST method,

-The package passes as a Jason package,
+The package passes as a Json package,

 Two options to load the data:
-    1: Copy Block Jason,
+    1: Copy Block Json,
     2: Fill out a form with the required fields,

 In both cases, the system will check if the required fields are full, and when it finds a required field that is not filled in, it will alert you;